Mississippi State football coach Mike Leach dies at 61

+Gruff, pioneering and unfiltered, Mississippi State’s Mike Leach was one of the most influential football coaches of this or any generation.
+His boundless curiosity and fascination for people, places and things made him famous beyond the field, a unique character in sports.

-Mike Leach, the gruff, pioneering and unfiltered college football coach who helped revolutionize the passing game with the Air Raid offense, has died following complications from a heart condition, Mississippi State said Tuesday.
+Leach, who helped revolutionize football from high school to the NFL with the Air Raid offense, died Monday night following complications from a heart condition, the school said Tuesday.
 He was 61.

-Leach, who was in his third season as head coach at Mississippi State, fell ill Sunday at his home in Starkville, Mississippi.
+Leach fell ill Sunday at his home in Starkville, Mississippi, near the university.
 He was treated at a local hospital before being airlifted to University of Mississippi Medical Center in Jackson, about 120 miles (200 kilometers) away.

 “Mike was a giving and attentive husband, father and grandfather.
 He was able to participate in organ donation at UMMC as a final act of charity,” the family said in a statement issued by Mississippi State.
 “We are supported and uplifted by the outpouring of love and prayers from family, friends, Mississippi State University, the hospital staff, and football fans around the world.
 Thank you for sharing in the joy of our beloved husband and father’s life.”

-In 21 seasons as a head coach at Texas Tech, Washington State and Mississippi State, Leach went 158-107.
+In 21 seasons as a head coach at Texas Tech, Washington State and Mississippi State, Leach went 158-107 after taking an unusual path to the profession.

 Leach fought through a bout with pneumonia late in this season, coughing uncontrollably at times during news conferences, but seemed to be improving, according to those who worked with him.

-News of him falling gravely ill swept through college football the past few days and left many who knew him stunned, hoping and praying for Leach’s recovery under grim circumstances.
+News of him falling gravely ill swept through college football the past few days and left many who knew him stunned, hoping and praying for a recovery.

-His impact on all levels of football — from high school to the NFL — over the last two decades runs deep and will continue for years to come.
+“It’s hard to put into words the impact that Mike Leach had on the players he coached, the game of football and me personally,” TCU coach Sonny Dykes posted on Twitter.
+“He was a unique personality and independent thinker and a great friend.
+No one had a greater influence on my life other than my father.”

+In Starkville, under gray skies, the videoboard at Davis Wade Stadium showed an image of a smiling Leach and the message: “In loving memory.”
+Black ribbons were tied to the stadium gates and flowers were left there to honor the coach.

 Leach was known for his pass-happy offense, wide-ranging interests — he wrote a book about Native American leader Geronimo, had a passion for pirates and taught a class about insurgent warfare — and rambling, off-the-cuff news conferences.

-He traveled all over the world and his curiosity knew no bounds.
-He most appreciated those who stepped outside of their expertise.
+He traveled all over the world and most appreciated those who stepped outside of their expertise.

 “One of the biggest things I admire about Michael Jordan, he got condemned a lot for playing baseball.
 I completely admired that,” Leach told The Associated Press last spring.
 “I mean, you’re gonna be dead in 100 years anyway.
 You’ve mastered basketball and you’re gonna go try to master something else, and stick your neck out and you’re not afraid to do it, and know that a lot of people are gonna be watching you while you do it.
 I thought it was awesome.”

-Leach’s teams were consistent winners at programs where success did not come easy.
-And his quarterbacks put up massive passing statistics, running a relatively simple offense called the Air Raid that he did not invent but certainly mastered.
+Leach’s teams were consistent winners at programs where success did not come easily.
+His quarterbacks put up massive passing statistics, running a relatively simple offense called the Air Raid that he did not invent but certainly mastered.

-As much as Leach enjoyed digging into topics other than football, he was excellent at the X’s and O’s.

 Six of the 20 best passing seasons in major college football history were by quarterbacks who played for Leach, including four of the top six.